-Ever since the 1950s, cars and trucks have been built with either standard or optional climate control systems.
-The air conditioning uses a refrigerant called R134a to fuel a thermal reaction that emits cold air, and the A/C condenser on your Mercedes-Benz 250 acts like a radiator (it also looks like one) by cooling the refrigerant after it leaves the compressor, and then sends it to the drier and expansion valve.
-You can locate your Mercedes-Benz 250 A/C condenser sitting right in front of your radiator, because that is the best place for it to absorb the air stream as your car or truck moves down the road.
+We may take this for granted, but it wasn't until the 1950s that vehicles were equipped with reliable air conditioning.
+The lifeblood of the air conditioning system is a refrigerant called R134a.
+The refrigerant emits cold air after a simple thermal reaction, and the A/C condenser on your Mercedes-Benz 250 acts like a radiator (it also looks like one) by cooling the refrigerant after it leaves the compressor, and then sends it to the drier and expansion valve.
+You can locate your Mercedes-Benz 250 A/C condenser sitting right in front of your radiator, as that is the easiest place to soak up air while your car is driving.
 If you notice the A/C condenser is leaking, then you will likely notice your air conditioning blowing lukewarm air as a result of the lack of refrigerant.